eltos/PasteIntoFile/README.md

 A special **batch mode** exists to monitor the clipboard and save it every time new contents are copied.
 If enabled, the filename is purely determined by the template (which supports a dedicated counter variable).

+The context menu entry **Replace with clipboard content** allows you to paste clipboard contents into existing files by replacing them.
+This works as long as the clipboard contains data that is compatible with the selected file type.

 [^save_plain_text]: To force saving plain text data to a file with a special extension, use uppercase letters or prepend a dot to the file extension (neither will change the actual filename).
 For example, when copying syntax highlighted HTML code snippets from a browser,